MicrosoftDocs/Viva/Viva/topics/create-a-topic.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to create a new topic in Microsoft Viva Topics.
+description: Learn how to create a new topic in Microsoft Topics.
 ---

-# Create a new topic in Microsoft Viva Topics
+# Create a new topic in Microsoft Topics

-In Viva Topics, you can create a new topic if one is not discovered through indexing or if the AI technology did not find enough evidence to establish it as a topic.
+In Topics, you can create a new topic if one is not discovered through indexing or if the AI technology did not find enough evidence to establish it as a topic.

 > [!NOTE]
 > While information in a topic that is gathered by AI is [security trimmed](topic-experiences-security-trimming.md), note that topic description and people information in a manually created topic is visible to all users who have permissions to view the topic.